guzzlerio/deride/README.md

 <a name="setup-todothis-when" />

-### Overriding a method`s body when specific arguments are provided
+### Overriding a method's body when specific arguments are provided
 ``` javascript
 var bob = new Person('bob');
 bob = deride.wrap(bob);